Scaling up FHE-based Privacy-Preserving ML: Higher Throughput, Longer Inputs for LLama-3-8B: Preliminaries

 \subsection{The CKKS scheme}

-CKKS~\cite{CKKS17} is an RLWE-based fully homomorphic encryption scheme implementing arithmetic over approximate (real or complex) numbers.
+CKKS~\cite{CKKS17} is an RLWE-based FHE scheme implementing arithmetic over approximate (real or complex) numbers.
 Its main parameter is the ring degree $N = 2^n$ (typically~$n = 16$).
 It has message space $\CC^{N/2}$, while its plaintext space is $\R_N = \ZZ[X]/(X^N+1)$ -- we shall simply use $\R$ when there is no ambiguity on the ring degree.